jh1993/UnderusedOptions/README.txt

 - Max HP loss upgrade increased to 3 SP due to affecting enemies more easily.
 - Mockery of Life (2 SP): Affected units no longer gain dark resistance.
 - Vigor Mortis (4 SP): When your minions are affected, their max HP are instead buffed by the same percentage.
 They do not suffer healing reduction, and instead gain 100 poison resistance.
 If you have the Fire Vulnerability upgrade, they instead gain 50 ice resistance.
 If you have the Mockery of Life upgrade, they still gain dark resistance and do not lose holy resistance.
+- Flesh Rot (4 SP): When affecting a unit already affected by Hollow Flesh, this spell also deals poison damage equal to 25% of the max HP that unit lost from Hollow Flesh.
+If you have the Vigor Mortis upgrade, this will instead heal affected allies.

 Hungry Maw:
 - Range upgrade folded into base spell (from 7 to 11).